-- 1. Secure a Change in Program form from the Office of Academic Records in Old Main 114. - 2.
-Secure the instructor's signature for each class added or dropped. - 3.
-Secure the advisor's signature. - 4.
-Present the completed form to the Office of Academic Records for processing.
+- Secure a Change in Program form from the Academic Records Office. - Secure the instructor's signature for each class added or dropped. - Secure the advisor's signature. - Present the completed form to the Academic Records Office for processing.

-All "Change in Program" forms must be completed and filed with the Office of Academic Records in order to become official changes.
-The official date of these changes will be the date received at the Office of Academic Records.
+All "Change in Program" forms must be completed and filed with the Academic Records Office in order to become official changes.
+The official date of these changes will be the date received in the Academic Records Office.